 - The article from UNT Teaching Commons, “Academic Integrity: A UNT Resource Guide” provides an overview of UNT resources and offices that can assist with promoting academic integrity in one’s teaching practice.

-- For tips and strategies for delivering online exams and promoting academic integrity, see this resource from the UNT Center for Learning Experimentation, Application, and Research.
+- For tips and strategies for delivering online exams and promoting academic integrity, see the teaching resources from the UNT Center for Learning Experimentation, Application, and Research.

-- For additional information about who handles academic integrity issues on campus, see this webpage from the Office of the Provost’s Chairs Guidebook.
+- For additional information about who handles academic integrity issues on campus, visit the Office of the Provost Student Success website.